socallinuxexpo/scale-network/switch-configuration/README.md

 # Firmware

-The approved versions of the switch firmware can be downloaded from `dhcp-01.delong.com` -- This host has been decommissioned and the new location will be on 'scale-ztpserver.delong.com/images'.
+The approved versions of the switch firmware can be downloaded from 'dhcp-01.delong.com` -- This host has been decommissioned and the new location will be on 'scale-ztpserver.delong.com/images'.
 The intent is for firmware to eventually be managed entirely through the ZTP process outside of exceptional circumstances.

 ## Models

 ### EX2300

-We are running the following version of `junos':
+We are running the following version of 'junos':
 - [junos arm32 25.2R1.9](http://scale-ztpserver.delong.com/images/junos-arm-32-25.2R1.9.tgz)

 ### EX4200

-We are running the following versions of `junos` and its `bootloader`:
+We are running the following versions of 'junos' and its 'bootloader':

 - [jloader 12.1R3](http://scale-ztpserver.delong.com/images/jloader-ex-3242-12.1R3-signed.tgz)
 - [jinstall 15.1R7.9](http://scale-ztpserver.delong.com/images/jinstall-ex-4200-15.1R7.9-domestic-signed.tgz)

 ### EX4300

-We are running the following version of `junos':
+We are running the following version of 'junos':
 - [jinstall 21.4R3.15](http://scale-ztpserver.delong.com/images/jinstall-ex-4300-21.4R3.15-signed.tgz)

 ### SRX300

-We are running the following versions of `junos` on the router:
+We are running the following versions of 'junos' on the router:

 - [junos 24.2R1.17](http://dhcp-01.delong.com/images/junos-srxsme-15.1X49-D120.3-domestic.tgz)

 ## Validate

-Current `SHA256` for the juniper firmware:
+Current 'SHA256' for the juniper firmware:

 ```
 5897f0d74f8ea3cd8a20abdf685e33053d7e6fba7715985be3972995124fc543  junos-arm-32-25.2R1.9.tgz
 e30b55fa1832be8a1227d0a55a1b2654b42e162ea6182253922793f2243d52a9  jloader-ex-3242-12.1R3-signed.tar.gz
-b23864284709b3b9e485628e43f9078075978b341412a79a682857660fb98419  jinstall-ex-4200-15.1R6.7-domestic-signed.tgz
 d3cb75afd0bdd260155337027b74c8218fb700a51da6682e49af8b61ec10ec27  jinstall-ex-4200-15.1R7.9-domestic-signed.tar.gz
 420d41cefb2c4d623e246fd7558d184fa0c301de3c08c1aeb629272549faab58  jinstall-ex-4300-21.4R3.15-signed.tgz
 ed6c23a35cd71412cb73c4b7a826db2d8e4c21e7c93c7736dadc6b1b891c98a5  junos-srxsme-24.2R1.17.tgz